Gold Price in Canadian Dollars

 Date Closing price (CAD) Notes

-October 5, 1999 $478.03 The price rose more than $100/oz in only 2 weeks after an agreement among European central banks to limit gold sales, which put fears about a bank selloff to rest.
+October 5, 1999 $478.03 The price rose more than $100/oz in only two weeks after an agreement among European central banks to limit gold sales, easing fears of large-scale official sector selloffs.

-February 5, 2003 $581.02 The peak of a series of sharp price increases occurring in the 18 months following the September 11 attacks and the ensuing conflict in Iraq and Afghanistan.
+February 5, 2003 $581.02 This marked the peak of a series of sharp price increases following the September 11 attacks and the subsequent conflicts in Iraq and Afghanistan.

-August 3, 2020 $2,705.79 Only eight months prior, in December 2019, gold’s price sat at $1,936.94.
-However, the onset of the COVID-19 pandemic and its concurrent economic effects drove an incredible level of fear and uncertainty, which led to a new record high for gold in August 2020.
+August 3, 2020 $2,705.79 The onset of the COVID-19 pandemic and the resulting global economic disruption drove heightened uncertainty, pushing gold to a new record high in mid-2020.

 What Influences the Price of Gold?